Where are the assembly instructions?

 The competition will be judged using a tallied-points system.
 Each team will be judged on multiple different aspects of the competition to reach a total score determined by the criteria.
 Team abilities to troubleshoot and overcome obstacles will be important aspects to keep in mind.
 Judges decisions will be final.

 You came, you saw, you conquered.
 You understand how to make your robot come alive and look good doing it.
 Your robot is functional, navigates obstacles and competed valiantly in the competitions.
 Judge will assess the team’s ability to problem solve and adapt to overcome challenging situations.
 Both the team AND the robots are assessed on the following:

-All teams are given 2 minutes without penalty.
+Excess Time - All teams are given two minutes to complete line following or obstacle course without penalty.